cedricziel/aha-js/docs/FeaturesApi.md

 const configuration = new Configuration();
 const apiInstance = new FeaturesApi(configuration);

-let q: string; //Search term to match against feature name (optional) (default to undefined) let updatedSince: string; //UTC timestamp (in ISO8601 format).
+let page: number; //Page number for pagination (starts at 1) (optional) (default to 1) let perPage: number; //Number of items per page (max 200) (optional) (default to 30) let fields: string; //Comma-separated list of fields to include in response for customization (optional) (default to undefined) let q: string; //Search term to match against feature name (optional) (default to undefined) let updatedSince: string; //UTC timestamp (in ISO8601 format).
 If provided, only features updated after the timestamp will be returned (optional) (default to undefined) let tag: string; //String tag value.
 If provided, only features with the associated tag will be returned (optional) (default to undefined) let assignedToUser: string; //ID or email address of a user.
 If provided, only features assigned to that user will be returned (optional) (default to undefined)

 const { status, data } = await apiInstance.featuresList(
+    page,
+    perPage,
+    fields,
     q,
     updatedSince,
     tag,